belkapp/apihelper-for-shopify-docs/Klaviyo/backinstock.md

 * `email`
 * `variant`

+## Automatically subscribe to list
+This is really cool.
+Add `options.list_id` and the user will automatically be subscribed to a list at the same time they are added to the `backinstock` waitlist.

 ## Standard `options`
 API Helper supports the following standard options.
 These options will be mapped to the appropriate location in Klaviyo.
 ```